FCO/Red/README.md

 }
 ```

-If Red can't find where your `model` is defined you can override where it looks with `require`:
+If Red can’t find where your `model` is defined you can override where it looks with `require`:

 ```perl6
     has Int     $!related-id is referencing{ :model<Related>, :column<id>,